DanielMunozParedes/SOC/Man in the middle attacks/ARP Spoofing/ARP-SPOOFING.md

 Ok, going to make an explanation of what is an ARP Spoofing attack,and why is called a man in the middle attack as well.

-this guide builds upon the previous explanation of the ARP Process whihc is [here](https://github.com/DanielMunozParedes/SOC/blob/main/Man%20in%20the%20middle%20attacks/ARP%20Spoofing/ARP-PROCESS.md)
+this guide builds upon the previous explanation of the ARP Process whihc is [here](https://github.com/DanielMunozParedes/SOC/blob/main/Man%20in%20the%20middle%20attacks/ARP%20Spoofing/ARP-PROCESS.md) this guide,also, initially will be based on the lab environment diagram in [victualbox](https://github.com/DanielMunozParedes/SOC/blob/main/lab-diagrams/1.md)

 so what is spoofing ??